pandacloud1/DevopsProject1/README.md

         Content type: json;     Secret: <Jenkins-API-Token> --> Add Webhook (Try making any changes in your code & the pipeline should automatically trigger)

+#### 8. Deletion
+     a.
+Run the below command in Terraform to destroy the entire infrastructure terraform destroy --auto-approve